joshlong/axoniq-keynote-2023/README.md

     }
 ```

-- this issues a query to the query gateway, whose job it is to keep an optimized projection of the data for particular queries. we'll resolve ours using jdbc.
+- this issues a query to the "projection", whose job it is to keep an optimized projection of the data for particular queries. we'll resolve ours using jdbc.

 ```java